How to Make Yogurt Cheese (raw or pasteurized)Raw Milk at Home

 You don’t need any special type of yogurt to make yogurt cheese.
-Plain, whole milk yogurt from the store will do just fine although you will certainly obtain a nutritionally superior cheese if you make your own with grassfed raw milk or purchase raw yogurt from a local pastured dairy.
+Plain, whole milk yogurt from the store will do just fine although you will certainly obtain a nutritionally superior cheese if you make raw yogurt with grassfed raw milk or purchase raw yogurt from a local pastured dairy.

 If you plan to buy store yogurt for your first attempt at making yogurt cheese, I recommend seeking out quality grassfed yogurt like this brand.
 This is the brand I used for years before I finally started making my own or buying from a local dairy.
 Just be sure that the yogurt is plain and that it is whole milk and not lowfat especially if you are trying to get pregnant or are already expecting.
 This is because fertility is lowered eating lowfat dairy and babies born to mothers eating lowfat yogurt are more likely to develop asthma.

 Yogurt Cheese Can Be Pasteurized or Raw

 As it turns out, the process of making raw yogurt cheese or pasteurized yogurt cheese is exactly the same.
 The process is exactly the same whether you are using Greek or regular yogurt as well.
 The only difference is that raw yogurt cheese will be a bit softer and easier to digest due to the presence of additional enzymes that were not destroyed by the pasteurization process.
 The most important enzyme present in raw yogurt cheese that is not present in pasteurized yogurt cheese is lactase which faciliates digestion of lactose (yes, if you have a lactose intolerance, you can probably consume raw yogurt cheese and other raw dairy products!).